 The seven Leave No Trace principles seem to be as old as time itself.
 For decades, they have provided the outdoor industry some of the most important guiding principles when it comes to respecting the environment.
 But there’s always more we can do!

-We asked a long-time outdoor professional to give us his top tips on how to tread lightly in our wild places.
+We asked a long-time outdoor professional to give us his top tips on how to tread lightly and leave no trace in our wild places.

 Meet Stuart Montgomery.
 Stu draws from an extensive background in Outdoor Education and Environmental Empowerment; using the wild places as his classroom and the dirt as his drawing board.